What distinguishes the Boston College School of Social Work? Watch video »

 To better prepare students to work with a diverse population, Boston College School of Social Work established a Latino Leadership Initiative within the MSW program.
 The initiative bolsters students' cultural and linguistic competencies to work with Latino communities in the U.S. and abroad.
 Selected courses are taught in Spanish and aim to familiarize students with the realities of Latino life in the U.S. and other countries.

-The Diversity Committee of the School of Social Work is dedicated to fostering a welcoming environment for all students, faculty, and staff.
+The Diversity and Justice Committee of the School of Social Work is dedicated to fostering a welcoming environment for all students, faculty, and staff.
 Diversity awareness is a core value that prepares our students for effective and culturally-sensitive practices when working with diverse populations.
 Human needs, rights, issues, and solutions are intertwined with culture.
 We respect diversity knowing we have much to learn from each other.

 The School of Social Work has always been committed to the international dimensions of social problems and social justice.
 In recent years the School has enhanced its global focus, first by establishing the Global Practice concentration, and second by infusing global content throughout the entire curriculum.
 Faculty and students are engaged in international research and service collaborations, and reciprocal partnerships with organizations and communities in global settings have been formed.